Sunday, November 26, 2017

 “Would you like to share a Splitter?”.

 This is intended to sound like things are really starting to slow down.
 They'll each just have half a can.
-Then they try to decide what they like in common, so they could actually share one.
+Then they try to decide what they like in common, so they can actually share one.
 Back and forth a few times and no agreement is reached, which is not unexpected since they don't like the same thing in the first place.
 So they each decide to have a full one instead.
 Just not quite ready to call it quits.

 Actually, far from it.